Elvecent/reflex-vty-usage/README.md

-# reflex-vty-usage
+# Using reflex-vty
-A sample package that uses reflex-vty as a dependency via reflex-platform
+A sample package that uses reflex-vty as a dependency via reflex-platform.
+Run `nix-shell` then `cabal repl` to see if it works.